-RECOMMEND ED ACCESSIBILITY RECOMMENDED ACCESSIBILITY ITEMS FOR 2015-2021 - Item #-Year Added Type of Barrier to Accessibility Proposed Solution Associated Costs Department Responsible Status of Project Item Target Year Completion 16-2010 Physical Lack of direct path of travel from fitness centre to pool at AFLC Redesign corridors/change rooms in conjunction with renovation of AFLC Parks & Recreation to fund item as part of Community Space for Youth AFLC renovation AAC, Building & By-law Services, Infrastructure & Environmental Services, Parks & Recreation Services Patrons with disabilities using the pool either exit pool area, go outside and drive their vehicles around or take stairs to the other side of the building accessing the fitness centre, indoor track or cycle rooms 2014 18-2010 Communication & Physical Lack of appropriate signage and way-finding system directing patrons to the appropriate Departments and/or areas located within Town Hall Hire consultant to investigate potential solutions for a visual way- finding system for Town Hall \$20,000 Building & By-law Services, Infrastructure & Environmental Should be delayed until Services.
-Building & By-law analysis complete analysis complete analysis complete would be to have GIS s develop Town Hall map with legend to be availa at all entrances and Decounters Visual way-finding system should be delayed until org. review and space analysis complete Possible interim solution would be to have GIS staff develop Town Hall map with legend to be available at all entrances and Dept. 2017 25-2010 Physical Counters at Town Hall do not include lower counter cuts for people using mobility devices Install accessible Reception counters at all Town Hall Departments 42,000 \$7,000/each AAC, Infrastructure & Environmental Services, Building & By-law Services As of January 1, 2016 all service counters, queuing lines, and waiting areas must be accessible as per IASR Design of Public Space Standards 2017
+RECOMMEND RECOMMENDED ACCESSIBILITY ITEMS FO ITEMS FOR 2016-2022 2 Item #-Year Added Type of Barrier to Accessibility Proposed Solution Associated Costs Department Responsible Status of Project Item Target Year Completion 11-2010 Communication Cable TV Cable TV Rogers Cable TV Closed captioning to be requested with Rogers Cable TV \$15,000/year set up by Rogers Cable TV Legal & Legislative Services, Administration No enforcement under CRTC that captioning is required for community programming.
+Rogers not required to provide.
+Costs fall on Town 2014 18-2010 Communication & Physical Lack of appropriate signage and way-finding system directing patrons to the appropriate Departments and/or areas located within Town Hall Hire consultant to investigate potential solutions for a visual way- finding system for Town Hall \$20,000 Building & By-law Services, Infrastructure & Environmental Should be delayed until Services.
+Building & By-law org. review and space analysis complete analysis complete Possible interim solutio would be to have GIS sidevelop Town Hall map with legend to be availe at all entrances and Deconnters Visual way-finding system should be delayed until org. review and space analysis complete Possible interim solution would be to have GIS staff develop Town Hall map with legend to be available at all entrances and Dept. 2016 25-2010 Physical Counters at Town Hall do not include lower counter cuts for people using mobility devices Install accessible Reception 42,000 counters at all Town Hall \$7,000/ 42,000 \$7,000/each AAC, Infrastructure & Environmental Services, Building & By-law Services As of January 1, 2016 all service counters, queuing lines, and waiting areas must be accessible as per IASR Design of Public Space Standards 2017